 Sealing: yes, a rubber grommet at the lens-mount plus further special weather-sealing throughout the construction, just like the Zeiss Batis.
 The Sony ZA is similarly sealed inside but lacks the rubber sealing at the lens-mount. [+]

-The score in the “features-department” is 2[-]/5/5[+], the most distinguishing features of the lens being its huge size and heavy weight – unfortunately.
+The score in the “features-department” is 2[-]/5/7[+], the most distinguishing features of the lens being its huge size and heavy weight – unfortunately.
 On a mirrorless body it looks and feels grotesquely unbalanced with the lens weighing twice as much as the body.
 On the positive side the lens seems well built and its coating and weather sealing should make for trouble-free operation under demanding conditions.
 Plus Sigma offers the unique option to get the lens-mount swapped.

 If you want a 40mm lens with an f1.4 focal ratio and autofocus there is no alternative.
 The closest is a 35mm f1.4 lens or slower or manual focus lenses.